 Too Close for Comfort

-Now that you're up on your horse, why not come join the posse.
+Now that you're already up on your horse, why not come join the posse.
 Prepare yourself for a wild ride through a thicket of blazing guns, hardened desperadoes, tender moments, and all the frontier bravado of the Old West come to life.

 Giddyap, partner.
 It's time to ride.